TERMS & CONDITIONS

 Deposit and Cancellations

-The first £70+VAT due, per participant, for any Bronze or Silver DofE expedition programme and the first £100+VAT due, per participant, for any Gold DofE expedition programme is considered a non-refundable deposit.
+The first £80+VAT due, per participant, for any Bronze DofE expedition programme, the first £90+VAT due, per participant for any Silver DofE expedition programme and the first £110+VAT due, per participant, for any Gold DofE expedition programme is considered a non-refundable deposit.

 Once a deposit has been taken into account any reduction in participant numbers or cancellation of a programme, or part of a programme (e.g. training & route planning days, practice expedition, qualifying expedition), will be refunded on the following basis: